Gord Perks: Political career

 During the 2006 federal election, Perks was the New Democratic Party candidate for the riding of Davenport.
 He placed second, losing to the incumbent member of Parliament Mario Silva of the Liberal Party.

 Perks later ran for city councillor a few months later during the 2006 Toronto municipal election in Ward 14 Parkdale—High Park.
 He ran against a slate of 13 other candidates and was endorsed by Mayor David Miller.
 He won the race by a seven percent margin over his nearest rival.

 Perks ran again in the 2010 municipal election.
 He received an endorsement from the Toronto Star and was once again re-elected in Ward 14, over nine other candidates.

 In his second term, Perks was named chair of the Toronto and East York Community Council.

 In the 2014 municipal election, Perks was re-elected for a third term.
 He once again was endorsed by The Star.

 Electoral boundaries were adjusted for the 2018 municipal election, and Perks' Ward 14 was amalgamated with Ward 13, the other Parkdale—High Park electoral district.
 Incumbent Ward 13 councillor Sarah Doucette opted not to run in the newly amalgamated riding and instead endorsed Perks, who ran and won in the newly created Ward 4 Parkdale—High Park.

 Perks was re-elected for a fifth time in the 2022 municipal election.
 He received an endorsement from the Toronto Star and fended off a challenge from Chemi Lhamo, a local community activist, and Siri Agrell, a journalist and former staffer in Mayor John Tory's office.

 After the election of Olivia Chow in the 2023 mayoral by-election, Perks was appointed by Chow as Chair of the Planning and Housing Committee, one of four Toronto City Council standing committees.
+The day before nominations opened for the 2026 Toronto municipal election, he announced that he would not seek a sixth term in Ward 4, Parkdale—High Park.